Issue

 fromEvent(player, 'ready').subscribe(() => console.warn('fromEvent ready'));

-Does anyone know why fromEvent
+Does anyone know why fromEvent doesn't work in this situation?

-Similar examples (also using on
+Similar examples (also using on):

 I have to note that the same does actually work for Vidyard.